jaehunlee527/Stock_Price_Movement_Prediction/README.md

 I will be using ML tools to build a binary classifier, which tells the investors to either buy or sell 5 days prior to the next opening day.
 After that, we will see in the back testing to find out if the model has any usage.

-We will be testing with random forest classifier.
+We will be testing with random forest classifier and neural network.

 ## What features are we using?